strapi/documentation/docusaurus/docs/dev-docs/plugins/development/plugin-sdk.md

 ## strapi-plugin watch

-Watch and compile the Strapi plugin for local development.
+Watch the plugin source code for any change and rebuild it everytime.
+Useful when implementing your plugin and testing it in an application.

 ```bash
 strapi-plugin watch